vivaria/edisonrul.ing/docs/source/cards/b/blast-juggler.md

 ### Card Rulings

-●Blast Juggler targets 2 face-up monsters with 1000 or less ATK.
+*   Blast Juggler targets 2 face-up monsters with 1000 or less ATK.
-●Blast Juggler's effect can't be activated if there is only 1 face-up monster (excluding Blast Juggler) with 1000 or less ATK.
+*   Blast Juggler's effect can't be activated if there is only 1 face-up monster (excluding Blast Juggler) with 1000 or less ATK.